MarcusCSPereira/MarcusCSPereira/README.md

 ###

-<p align="left">My main focus is currently on backend development, particularly using Java Spring Framework to create efficient and scalable systems.
+<p align="left">My main focus is currently on backend development, particularly using Java Spring Boot to create efficient and scalable systems.
 Additionally, I have experience with Python and Django Rest Framework, which allow me to develop RESTful APIs to meet complex requirements.<br><br>I also have solid knowledge of relational databases such as PostgreSQL, MySQL, and SQLite, covering everything from data modeling to executing optimized queries.
 I understand the importance of well-structured data to ensure system integrity and performance, and I am familiar with integrating databases into backend applications for high-performance solutions.<br><br>I enjoy both organizing complex backend systems and ensuring seamless communication with frontend applications.
 I am passionate about the logic behind how systems work, organizing data flow, and ensuring the robustness and scalability of applications.<br><br>I believe that the combination of a solid backend foundation, effective API design, and strong database expertise is the key to building reliable and efficient applications.</p>

 ###